nose-devs/nose2/_sources/dev/contributing.txt

 changes.
 Other merges, even those that can be automatically merged, should be merged manually, so that you have an opportunity to run tests on the merged changes before pushing them.
 When you merge manually, please use ``--no-ff`` so that we have a record of all merges.

+Also, core devs should not merge their own work -- again, unless it's trivial -- without giving other developers a chance to review it.
+The basic worfklow should be to do the work in a topic branch in your fork then post a pull request for that branch, whether you're a core developer or other contributor.

 .. _github: https://github.com/